 Most buttons that are mass-produced, fall into the category of flat buttons.

-Flat buttons are mainly manufactured in plastic or metal with two or four holes to sew the button onto the fabric.
+Flat types of buttons are mainly manufactured in plastic or metal with two or four holes to sew the button onto the fabric.
 Because they are flat, these buttons can be sewn on by sewing machines using a specialty foot to hold them in place.

 The shirt button is usually a flat button with two or four holes and has specific measurements.
 Traditional men’s shirts use different button sizes on the collar, cuff, and down the front of the shirt.

 Shank buttons are buttons without holes through the top.
 They have a shank underneath to sew the button onto the garment.

-A shank button is a great option for jackets and thicker material or for a decorative finish making the button raised on the garment.
+A shank type of button is a great option for jackets and thicker material or for a decorative finish making the button raised on the garment.

-Stud buttons are very popular in the manufacturing of jeans.
-Sometimes they are called ‘jean’s buttons’.
+Stud types of buttons for clothes are very popular in the manufacturing of jeans.
+Sometimes they are called jeans buttons or denim buttons.
 Stud buttons are pressed onto the fabric with a special machine and are not used much for home applications.
 The button can be embossed or branded and is great for marketing purposes.

-Toggle buttons are made in an interesting, elongated oval shape with two holes in the center to sew them in place.
+Toggle types of buttons are made in an interesting, elongated oval shape with two holes in the center to sew them in place.
 They can be made from a variety of materials, including wood, plastic, and even horn.

 Toggles often use loops as their fasteners.
-They are ideal for thicker coats and jackets such as duffel jackets.
+They are ideal clothes button types designed for thicker coats and jackets such as duffel jackets.

 Buttons can be used for cuff links, lapel buttons, and other non-functional, decorative purposes.
 You can find fancy buttons on shirts and jackets, giving a tailored finish to many garments.

 Decorative buttons often have irregular shapes making it hard to fit them through buttonholes.
-I've used the fish and butterfly buttons as accents on necklines.
+I've used the fish and butterfly buttons as accents on the necklines.